statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 d) funds raised through collections, and receipts from events organized for the benefit of the Voluntary Fund;

 e) any other resources authorized by the Voluntary Fund’s regulations, to be drawn up by the Conference of Parties.
-3. Contributions into the Voluntary Fund by States Parties shall not be considered as a replacement for States Parties’ commitment to pay their share of the World Anti-Doping Agency’s annual budget.
+3. Contributions into the Voluntary Fund by States Parties shall not be considered to be a replacement for States Parties’ commitment to pay their share of the World Anti-Doping Agency’s annual budget.

 ### Article  18

 ####Use and governance of the Voluntary Fund

-Resources in the Voluntary Fund shall be allocated by the Conference of Parties for the financing of activities approved by it, notably to assist States Parties to develop and implement anti-doping programmes, in accordance with the provisions of this Convention, taking into consideration the goals of the World Anti-Doping Agency, and may serve to cover functioning costs of this Convention.
+Resources in the Voluntary Fund shall be allocated by the Conference of Parties for the financing of activities approved by it, notably to assist States Parties in developing and implementing anti-doping programmes, in accordance with the provisions of this Convention, taking into consideration the goals of the World Anti-Doping Agency, and may serve to cover functioning costs of this Convention.
 No political, economic or other conditions may be attached to contributions made to the Voluntary Fund.

 ### PART  IV